AdobeDocs/experience-platform.en/help/profile/guardrails.md

 There are two types of default limits within this document:

-* **Soft limit:** It is possible to go beyond a soft limit, however soft limits provide a recommended maximum for optimal system performance.
+* **Soft limit:** It is possible to go beyond a soft limit, however soft limits provide a recommended guideline for system performance.

 * **Hard limit:** A hard limit provides an absolute maximum.